ImageGlass/website/Content/Docs/features.md

 ## Limitations
 - **Maximum image dimensions**: The maximum image dimension that ImageGlass can natively open is 16,384 x 16,384 pixels.
-For larger images, they will be scaled down to fit within these dimensions.
+Since version 9.2, for larger images, they will be displayed in full resolution using Direct2D Software Rendering.
 - **SVG viewing**: By default, ImageGlass uses WebView2 to view scalable SVG files.
   + Some features are unavailable when using WebView2, including Rotation, Flipping, Color picker, Cropping, Page navigation, Copy image data, Print, Set as Desktop/Lock screen, View image channels, Export image frames, and more.
   + You can switch back to the native engine by unchecking the option **"Use WebView2 for viewing SVG format"** in the app settings.